nsetzer/daedalus-games/csp2.md

 There isnt a one size fits all solution to bending.
 Every object will need to implement its own rules for how to interpolate between two states.

+things to consider
+    - object creation and deletion looks funny when bent
+    - inputs that alter trajectory should be bent

 TODO: how to bend velocity and acceleration. (answer: the derivative should be smooth: https://en.wikipedia.org/wiki/Jerk_(physics))